Chinese Short-Form Creative Content Generation via Explanation-Oriented Multi-Objective Optimization: Experiments

 \subsubsection{Implementation Details}

-To ensure consistency, the NCB task prompt includes five objectives: traditional Chinese cultural significance, parental expectations, Bazi\&Wuxing, personal characteristics, and other special requirements.
-We use the following seven LLMs as backbones: Qwen (long)~\cite{bai2023qwen}, GLM-4~\cite{team2024gemini}, DeepSeek (V3)~\cite{liu2024deepseek}, Mistral (small-latest)~\cite{jiang2023mistral7b}, emini (1.5-flash)~\cite{team2024gemini}, and GPT4o~\cite{achiam2023gpt}.
-Among them, Qwen~\cite{bai2023qwen}, GLM-4~\cite{team2024gemini} and DeepSeek~\cite{liu2024deepseek} are LLMs proficient in Chinese, while Mistral~\cite{jiang2023mistral7b}, Gemini~\cite{team2024gemini}, and GPT-4o~\cite{achiam2023gpt}are LLMs proficient in English.
-For DeepSeek~\cite{liu2024deepseek}, we adopt the recommended setting (temperature=1.5) to enhance creative generation.
+To ensure consistency, we specify five objectives for CBN, including cultural meaning, parental expectations, Bazi\&Wuxing, personal characteristics, and other special requirements.
+We evaluate seven backbone LLMs: Qwen (long)~\cite{bai2023qwentechnicalreport}, GLM-4~\cite{team2024gemini}, DeepSeek (V3)~\cite{deepseekai2025deepseekv3}, Mistral (small-latest)~\cite{jiang2023mistral7b}, Gemini (1.5-flash)~\cite{team2024gemini}, and GPT4o~\cite{openai2024gpt4technicalreport}.
+Qwen, GLM-4, and DeepSeek are stronger in Chinese, while Mistral, Gemini, and GPT-4o perform better in English.
+DeepSeek uses the recommended temperature of 1.5 to encourage creativity.
 We use Kimi~\cite{team2025kimi} as the LLM evaluator.
-ACC is computed via LLM extraction and rule-based methods.
-Other metrics, rated from 0 (invalid) to 3 (excellent), are averaged and normalized to a 0–100 scale.
+ACC is computed via LLM extraction combined with rule-based verification.
+Other metrics are rated on a 0–3 scale (0 = invalid, 3 = excellent), then normalized to 0–100.